The Zoological Society of Milwaukee

-In our 2014-15 fiscal year, the Society brought in more than $6 million in Zoo Pass memberships.
+Annually, the Society brings in more than $6 million in Zoo Pass memberships.
 The Milwaukee County Zoo receives 50% of all Zoo Pass memberships in direct cash support.
-Members of the Society receive many benefits, including free admission to the Milwaukee County Zoo and more than 130 other zoos and aquariums nationwide.
+Members of the Society receive many benefits, including free admission to the Milwaukee County Zoo and more than 150 other zoos and aquariums nationwide.
 Members also receive a subscription to Alive, the Society's exclusive member magazine; Wild Things, the Society's event newsletter; discounts on education workshops and Zoo gift-shop purchases; and invitations to special members-only events and programs.
 We are fortunate to have a loyal group of members.

 The major donors of the Zoological Society are recognized through membership in the Platypus Circle.
 Members include more than 400 area foundations, businesses and individuals contributing more than $716,000 annually with in-kind services and support.
 Platypus Circle members receive exclusive benefits, including VIP admission cards to the Zoo, invitations to previews of new exhibits, behind-the-scenes tours and an autumn awards dinner.

 Animal Sponsorship Program

 The Zoological Society established its grants program in 1989 with a budget of $42,000.
 Last fiscal year, we raised $915,323 in grants, which support education programs at the Zoo or offsite, as well as numerous conservation programs.

 Each year the Society hosts events that raise money, entertain guests, and build community support—all at the same time.
 Zoo Ball is the Society's biggest fundraising event.
 Held annually since 1984, the event raises funds to help support Zoo building projects, conservation projects and education programs.
 The Birdies and Eagles Golf Tournament, Zootastic and Ride on the Wild Side family biking event also have become popular Society fundraisers.
 Funds raised from these events go directly to Zoo exhibit renovations, education programs and conservation projects.
-In 2014-15, the Society’s special events raised more than $950,000.
+The Society’s special events raise almost $1 million annually.